jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/10 - The Cast.md

 Frontline: The point of contact between a tool and the problem.
 A movie usher talking to moviegoers, nurses talking to patients, cleaners cleaning a bus, police chasing a robber, soldiers on the battlefield.
 People on the frontline have jobs to solve problems.

 Hierarchy: Every tool develops a power structure to manage its use in society.
-Feudalism's castles and their rigid hierarchy of nobles, church, knights, merchants and peasants is an easy example.
+Feudalism's castles and their gates for example.
 We usually reward those who rise in a hierarchy with power and prestige.
-Leaders naturally become distanced from the frontline, and struggle to relate to reality.
-People inside have titles to mark their positions in power.
+Leaders become distanced from the frontline, and struggle to relate to the frontline.
+People inside have titles like prince and executive, to mark their positions inside the power structure.

 Civilization story: The invention of new technology and creation of new tools to overcome whatever problem troubles us.
 We use tools to evolve.